-- In Australia, employers must give you a payslip within a day after your payday.
+- In Australia, employers are required to issue a payslip within one day after payday.
 You might receive your pay weekly, bi-weekly, or monthly.
-The payslip is vital because it details your earnings and the tax deducted. - If you're a temporary resident with a job in Australia, your employer must contribute to your superannuation fund if you qualify. - Your employer must have insurance that covers you for any injuries or illnesses that occur due to your job.
+The payslip is essential as it details your earnings and the tax deducted. - If you're a temporary resident with a job in Australia, your employer must contribute to your superannuation fund if you qualify. - Your employer must also have insurance that covers you for any injuries or illnesses that occur due to your job.
 This insurance, known as workers' compensation, could cover your medical expenses or lost wages until you can return to work. - Australia's minimum wage is updated annually and varies depending on the job type.
 You can check the current rate on the Fair Work Ombudsman's website.
-If you're being paid less than the minimum wage, you won't face any consequences for reporting it to the Fair Work Ombudsman.
+If you're being paid less than the minimum wage, you can report it to the Fair work Ombudsman without facing any repercussions.